danielpetisme/kafka-at-least-one-processing-guarantee/README.md

 Let's say we introduce a dead letter topic to route problematic records
 * Should the consumer considers the record as processed when the record has been moved to the dead letter topic
 * `//INSERT the retries questions here`

+# Which questions should we be answering?
+## Step1: How do we manage commits?
+Compare auto-commit vs manual commit

+Questions:
+- When does the commit happen with auto-commit?
+- If you are doing manual commit, where should it be?
+Per batch, per record?
+Start of loop, end of loop?
+- Parameterless commit vs mapped commit?
+- Discuss use cases per test.
+- You have the control of the commit.
+Test what happens when the consumer dies in different parts of the processing...
+Are there any duplicates (i.e, same event processed more than once)?
+Is there any data missing?

+## Step2: How do we manage per message exceptions?
+We are processing orders, which come as JSON objects.
+Some bug is introduced in the producers, and sometimes they just sent a stack trace of an exception instead of JSON...
+- Create a poison pill so the consumer raises an exception (hint: deserialize with KafkaJsonDeserializer and send something that is JSON) to force an infinite reprocessing
+- Skip the full failing batch
+- Skip just the poison pill, and identify it.

+## Step3: How do we manage external failures?
+- Generate a target failure (http 500/JDBC exception)
+- The consumer should pause to retries the error
+- Resume once the message is considered as “processed”
+- Generate a rebalance
+- The shutdowned consumer should persist the progress in a 3rd party system
+- The starting consumer should get the the position from the 3rd party